A local’s input on the best time to see northern lights in Norway, the best places to see them & how to photograph it all

 Experiencing the northern lights, or Aurora Borealis, is magical and deserves a spot on everyone’s bucket list.
 I grew up in northern Norway watching them on a regular basis and I still get goosebumps whenever they appear.
 It’s just nothing like seeing the lights dance across the sky like in some kind of psychedelic musical..
 Pure magic.

-The Perfect Place To See The Northern Lights
+Where Is The Perfect Place To See The Northern Lights?

 The first thing you have to do when looking for the northern lights is finding the perfect place to see them.
 Want to hear a secret?
 There isn’t one.
 I see many travel bloggers inform their readers about “the perfect place to see the northern lights” and it honestly pisses me off.
 Some of those posts are misleading and give the impression that you’ll definitely get to see the lights if you choose this or that location.